-Community Indicator Outcome Decrease in post-secondary in 2016 to 13.9% compared to 2011 (15.1%)
+Community Indicator Outcome Increase in people with post-secondary qualifications.
+Decrease in post-secondary in 2016 to 13.9% compared to 2011 (15.1%)

 The Port Stephens LGA has a TAFE presence at the Tomaree Education Precinct and there are registered vocational training organisations in the LGA.
 Students can also complete studies at the University of Newcastle and at TAFE colleges in the Newcastle area.
 See also earlier chapters in the Report: Children; Young People.